 As we near the end of 2019, we’re also nearing the end of the decade.
-A lot, and I mean a LOT has happened – things that will go down in history!
+A lot, and I mean a LOT has happened (especially this decade on the internet) – things that will go down in history!
 Take for example, Donald Trump becoming The President of the United States or the Game of Thrones finale.

 So much happened that some things may have fallen off the radar since 2011 – like do you remember when the world was supposed to end in 2012?
 Or the time we argued about a blue and black dress for weeks and weeks in 2015?